How to Travel the World? Let’s Break it Down

 If I don’t know exactly where I want to travel globally, I start with a general region of interest.
 Since we work for ourselves full-time, we have a lot of flexibility in selecting dates.
 Flexibility is the key to finding a good deal.
 The high season typically results in high prices.

-You can find a great deal with an open flight search using Skyscanner’s everywhere feature or Google Flights map feature.
-They’re easy to use and brought us to many places on a whim, like Latvia, South Africa, Bali, and Cusco.
+You can find a great deal with an open flight search using Skyscanner’s Everywhere feature or Google Flights’ map feature.
+They’re easy to use and have taken us to many places on a whim, like Latvia, India, South Africa, Bali, and Peru.

 Google Flights has a similar feature that we find ourselves using more often.
 Once on their homepage, you can easily select your departure city and leave the “Where to” section blank.
 Select “flexible dates” and see what you get!